chat1891/UnmannedAerialVehicle/README.md

 # Unmanned Aerial Vehicle
 This project is done in 2019 to simulate dynamics, kinematics, autopilot, path manager of a small fixed wing aircraft by following the book [Small Unmanned Aircraft: Theory and Practice](https://press.princeton.edu/books/hardcover/9780691149219/small-unmanned-aircraft)

-Poject template files are provided in this [github account](https://github.com/randybeard/uavbook).
+Project template files are provided in this [github account](https://github.com/randybeard/uavbook).

 ### Installation
 - Matlab, Simulink